 GATE Instructional Models

-The school programs may include one or a combination of the following:
+The school program may include one or a combination of the following:

 - Special Day: Homogeneous class(es) for a minimum school day.
 Classes for students who have like abilities and interests.